Adithya-Syam/web-projects/README.md

-this is the projects i have done while undergoing angela yu's web development bootcamp 2023
+This is the projects i have done while undergoing angela yu's web development bootcamp 2023